 - The concept is a tribute to loved ones lost, and it borrows from mythology to talk about loss, letting go and moving on.

 - The world-building is phenomenal: lots of great places to visit and the world is vast, there’s lots to explore.
 The map is huge with interesting places that are fantasy versions of some real-world countries.
 Favourite places: Overbrook and all mist areas, the Japanese themed areas, the turtle sisters.

 - Lots to do: gather collections of items, fun minigames with interesting, fantastical resources, take care of animals, grow plants, explore the world, doing requests, expand your ships, you can even customise your protagonists.
 There are very fun ways of getting resources.
 My favourite activities are the nebula fibre minigame, comet rock minigame, growing and gathering resources (esp. from the turtle sister islands), collecting the treasure and items for more nice outfits at Susan’s (an art collector), and mining.
 And I love the abilities, especially light burst and the dash.
 And improved tools.

 - Characters: / Story: You meet a lovely cast of colourful characters that make you think, but I feel they could have used more emotional resonance.
-As it is, their stories don’t really squeeze my heart, the writing could have used a little something more.
+As it is, their stories don’t really squeeze my heart; the writing could have used a little something more.
+But I think they are meant as a tribute to real people.
+I think that’s absolutely lovely.
 Favourite characters: Stanley, and Beverly.
 Favourite questline: Jackie and Daria / Overbrook.

 - Aside from a clever and thoughtful story, the game also takes on the platformer genre and does something interesting with it: abilities, platforms – locations and some challenges are highly original and add to the immersion.